Health, Wellness and Safety

 How can I help students who may be impacted?

 We are encouraging impacted students to turn to those they trust and find most helpful when they need support or assistance.
 This includes family, friends, faith leaders and CMU's strong network of university resources, including housefellows, college liaisons, academic advisors, departmental coordinators and Counseling and Psychological Services (CaPS).
 CaPS counselors are available at any time, day or night, at 412-268-2922.

 Will faculty be notified if one of their students tests positive?

 Faculty will be notified in a way that respects a student’s privacy and promotes the overall well-being of the campus community.
-If the student provides consent, faculty and instructors will be told the student’s identity so that appropriate academic support and accommodation can be provided as they deal with their illness.
+Students are encouraged to notify faculty, instructors and supervisors so that appropriate academic support and accommodations can be provided as they cope with their illness.
 If they need assistance with this, their college liaisons will also reach out with the student’s consent.